-Staffing levels -During 2017-18, OWA was approved to operate at 97.1 FTEs overall, 3.5 above its base FTE level of 93.6.
-These additional FTEs were approved temporarily to support the OWA to work with WSIAT on caseload reduction.
-The additional positions contributed around 31% towards the inventory reduction target for 2017-18 and will contribute similarly in 2018-19.

-- Staff renewal and succession issues OWA is in the midst of a significant staff renewal process.
-In the seven years from 2013-14 to 2020-21, over 40% of OWA's staff and managers will retire.
-This has been posing major challenges in recruitment, management renewal, staff training and succession planning.
-Significantly improved staffing stability is anticipated in 2018-19 as OWA begins to reach the end of this cycle of renewal. - Legacy Case Management System (CMS) OWA's electronic case management system for its Workplace Insurance Program is nearing the end of its life and does not support the Reprisals Program at all.
-Development of the new CMS has begun in 2017-18 and will continue in 2018-19.
-It is anticipated that the development and implementation will be completed by the end of 2018-19.
-The total cost of \$970,000 will be split equally between 2017-18 and 2018-19.
+- Staffing levels -During 2016-17, OWA was approved to operate at 97.1 FTEs overall, 3.5 above its base FTE level of 93.6.
+These additional FTEs were approved temporarily to support the OWA to work with WSIAT on caseload reduction and they did so.
+The OWA will maintain this level through 2017-20.
+The OWA will revert to its approved level of 93.6 FTEs once the WSIAT inventory reduction target has been reached. - Staff renewal and succession issues OWA is in the midst of a significant staff renewal process.
+In the six years from 2013-14 to 2019-20, around 40% of OWA's staff and managers will retire.
+This has been posing major challenges in recruitment, management renewal, staff training and succession planning. - Legacy Case Management System (CMS) OWA's case management system for its Workplace Insurance Program is nearing the end of its life and does not support the Reprisals Program at all.
+It is anticipated that the new CMS will be developed and implemented over two fiscal years, 2017-18 and 2018-19, with the total cost of \$970,000 split equally between the two years.